Bangladesh–Canada relations: Trade and economic cooperation

 Canada's main imports from Bangladesh include knit apparel, woven apparel, miscellaneous textile articles, headgear, fish and seafood, and footwear.
-Canada is a bright spot for Bangladeshi apparel, with garments and textile products making-up the bulk of Canada's merchandise imports from Bangladesh.
+Canada is a bright spot for Bangladeshi apparel, with garments and textile products making up the bulk of Canada's merchandise imports from Bangladesh.
 Bangladesh has enjoyed duty-free market access since 2003.
-Potential trading opportunities to explore include expanding Canadian imports of ready-made garments, porcelain, jute and quality jute good, ceramic tableware and kitchenware.
-Garments and textile products accounted for approximate 96% of Canada's merchandise imports from Bangladesh in 2012.
+Potential trading opportunities to explore include expanding Canadian imports of ready-made garments, porcelain, jute and quality jute goods, ceramic tableware, and kitchenware.
+Garments and textile products accounted for approximately 96% of Canada's merchandise imports from Bangladesh in 2012.

-Bangladesh mainly exports apparel products ($1.1 billion by 2012), frozen fish, plastic items, headwear, footwear, ceramic products, toys, games and sports equipment and furniture to Canada.
+Bangladesh mainly exports apparel products ($1.1 billion by 2012), frozen fish, plastic items, headwear, footwear, ceramic products, toys, games and sports equipment, and furniture to Canada.
 In 2007, Bangladesh's exports to Canada were $506 million, which rose to $611 million in 2008, $706 million in 2009, $813 million in 2010, $1.078 billion in 2011, and $1.1 billion in 2014.
 Canada ranks as its sixth largest export destination.
 Thus, the issue of sustainability of exports to Canada in future years is an important one for Bangladesh.

-Bangladesh imports mainly red lentils, cereals, edible oil, oil seeds, miscellaneous fruit items, fertilizer, mechanical appliances, wood pulp, paper/paperboard, scraps, and optical, medical, scientific and technical instruments from Canada.
+Bangladesh imports mainly red lentils, cereals, edible oil, oil seeds, miscellaneous fruit items, fertilizer, mechanical appliances, wood pulp, paper/paperboard, scraps, and optical, medical, scientific, and technical instruments from Canada.
 Bangladesh is the second largest importer of Canadian food grains and other agricultural products in South Asia.
-Moreover, potential areas of trade from Bangladesh to Canada are shipbuilding, pharmaceuticals, leather and leather goods and IT.
+Moreover, potential areas of trade from Bangladesh to Canada are shipbuilding, pharmaceuticals, leather and leather goods, and IT.

 The volume of Bangladesh-Canada bilateral trade stood at US$2 billion in 2016 and aims to reach $5 billion by 2020.
 Canadian High Commissioner Laramée said the new Canadian Prime Minister Justin Trudeau wanted to work with Bangladesh, especially on environment and climate change issues.
 He also stated Canada's interest in working with Bangladesh on gender equality and in the health sector.
-There are also opportunities for Canadian companies to invest in the areas of food and agro processing, IT and telecommunications, renewable energy, engineering, automotive, shipbuilding, services and hospitality sectors.
+There are also opportunities for Canadian companies to invest in the areas of food and agro-processing, IT and telecommunications, renewable energy, engineering, automotive, shipbuilding, services, and hospitality sectors.